Lominub44/Lominub44/README.md

 - 😏 i am a professional stack overflow-searcher
 - 👀 I’m interested in: Software/Hardware (wow)
-- 🌱 I’m currently learning: Linux
+- 🌱 I’m currently learning: breathing
 - 💞️ I’m looking to collaborate on: no
 - 📫 How to reach me: you can't